FreeJoy-Team/FreeJoy/README.md

 * Magnet offset option
 * Curve shaping

-## Axes to buttons

-Each axis can be used as source for convertion axis output to buttons signals.
-Up to 12 buttons per axis is supported.

 ## Buttons
-FreeJoy allows you to connect up to 128 digital inputs as single inputs (tied to VCC or GND) and matrix of buttons.
-Each input can be configured as:
+FreeJoy allows you to connect up to 128 digital inputs as single inputs (tied to VCC or GND), matrix of buttons, shift register inputs and axes to buttons inputs.
+Inputs can be configured as:

 * Regular push button
 * Inverted push button